The Key Player Roles Attributes of The FM19 Tiki Taka Tactics

 With the ball he makes what is difficult look easy: he disposes of the ball with one or two touches.
 Without the ball, he gives us a lesson: that of being in the right place to intercept and running just to recover the ball.

 Johan Cruyff, El Periódico, 2009

-The defensive midfielder of my system will cover a larger area than the traditional anchor man I see some of you select for this type of possession tactic.
-If we should entitle the area outside and in front of the penalty box as the ‘Messi zone‘, we can entitle the zone illustrated below as the ‘Busquets zone‘ unifying the defensive triangle with the attacking creative one.
+The defensive midfielder of my system will cover a larger area than the traditional anchor man, but not as large as selecting the regista role that could be other options for a possession tactic.
+If we should entitle the area outside and in front of the penalty box as the ‘Messi zone‘, we can entitle the zone as the ‘Busquets zone‘ unifying the defensive triangle with the attacking creative one.
 Because of the attacking wing backs the player has quite a large area to protect and cover.
 We can say he is rather isolated with less support, despite the deep lying playmaker support will act somehow as an second holding midfielder out of possession.